TrickyFinger/KBE_project/readme.txt

 	in the exact order are:
 	wing airfoil type, winglet type, M_cruise, wing quarter chord sweep, altitude, dynamic pressure, root bending moment(fixed AoA), root bending moment (fixed Cl)
 	- The user can choose to plot the change in root bending moment with 'sweep' or 'altitude' by setting the corresponding input(plot_which) and then clicking the plot_root_bending_moment.
 	- From "A320(aircraft)" in the product tree, the user can write a .stp file to export geometry models to CAD systems.

+temp1.
+To use EMWET, dat files of the airfoils used must be stored in the EMWET folder